• Skip to primary navigation

 It’s very heat-stable with one of the highest smoke points making it one of the best possible oils for stir frying.
 You don’t need to have a high flame.
 Just keep the flame on medium and make sure the oil doesn’t start to smoke.

-Read more about cooking with healthy fats here.
+Read more about cooking with healthy fats here: What You Need To Know About Healthy And Unhealthy Cooking Fats.

 Add chicken and cook, stirring continuously until the chicken is tender, about five minutes.
 Remove the chicken to a plate and set aside.
 Drain the pan juices from the wok and wipe the wok clean.